caoymg/RecSys-Note/Adversarial/Adversarial Training/notes on AMR.md

   1. Learning Adversarial Perturbations

-     Due to the non-linearity of the objective function  and the 𝜀-constraint in optimization, it is difficult to get the exact solution.
-As such, we bor

-     row the idea from the fast gradient sign method, approximating the objective function by linearizing it around 𝛥; and then, we solve the constrained optimization problem on this approximated linear function.
+     Due to the non-linearity of the objective function  and the 𝜀-constraint in optimization, it is difficult to get the exact solution.
+As such, we borrow the idea from the fast gradient sign method, approximating the objective function by linearizing it around 𝛥; and then, we solve the constrained optimization problem on this approximated linear function.

      <img src="https://p6-tt-ipv6.byteimg.com/origin/pgc-image/d1d934adf328418cb6cf24ca413546f3" width="50%" height="50%" />